vhtsbp/BuymedTest/README.md

 npx react-native run-android
 ```

+## Framework & State Management
+This project is built with **React Native**.

+For state management, I use **TanStack React Query** to handle server state such as data fetching, caching, and synchronization with the backend.
+Local UI state is managed using React’s built-in state hooks.

+This approach keeps the codebase simple, reduces boilerplate, and fits well with data-driven mobile applications.

 ## 📶 Offline Behavior

 The app supports **offline-first behavior** using **TanStack React Query**, **AsyncStorage persistence**, and **NetInfo**.